 What is it about?

-Ecademy aims to provide online access to knowledge, data and information about the New Forest for the benefit of the local community, researchers and students.
+Ecademy provides online access to information about the New Forest for the benefit of the local community, researchers and students.

-The New Forest Centre and National Park Authority are working in partnership on the New Forest Knowledge website, which provides access to the wealth of information about the National Park held in the New Forest Centre Museum, the Christopher Tower Reference Library and in libraries and databases elsewhere.
+The New Forest Heritage Centre and National Park Authority worked together to create the New Forest Knowledge website, which provides access to the wealth of information about the National Park held in the New Forest Heritage Centre Museum, the Christopher Tower Reference Library and in other libraries and databases.

-The New Forest Knowledge website was launched in autumn 2017 and can be accessed at www.nfknowledge.org.
 Users can browse via a map-based search and also contribute their own information where relevant.
-Items that can be found include books, maps, manuscripts, reports, paintings, photographs, audio clips and short videos.
+15, 719 items have been scanned, including books, maps, manuscripts, reports, paintings, photographs, audio clips and short videos.
 The site is being used by local history and archaeology groups, students and professional researchers, and it will continue to be promoted widely with all groups and communities in the Forest.

-Ecademy has run two conferences, the first in 2016 on ‘Ecology and Climate Change in the New Forest’, and the second in 2017 on ‘New Forest Archaeology’.
-A third conference, organised jointly with the Commoners Defence Association, entitled ‘The Role of Commoning in the Maintenance of Landscape and Ecology: a New Forest, National and Global Perspective’ will take place on Monday 29 October 2018.
-For further information and booking instructions please visit the New Forest Knowledge Conference event page.
+Ecademy has run three conferences: the first in 2016 on ‘Ecology and Climate Change in the New Forest’, the second in 2017 on ‘New Forest Archaeology’, and in 2018 on ‘The Role of Commoning in the Maintenance of Landscape and Ecology: a New Forest, National and Global Perspective’, organised jointly with the Commoners Defence Association.

 Volunteering and training